balder-dev/balder/README.md

 platforms, devices, or applications.
 It enables you to install ready-to-use test cases and provides various test development features that help you test your software or devices much faster.

-You can share your own testcode by creating a new BalderHub project, or you use an [existing BalderHub project](https://hub.balder.dev), by simply installing and using it.
-This makes the test development for your project much faster, since it is often times enough to only provide the user-specific code.
+You can use shared test code by installing an [existing BalderHub project](https://hub.balder.dev), or you can create your own.
+This makes test development for your project much faster, since it is oftentimes enough to install a BalderHub project and only provide the user-specific code.

-Be part of the progress and share your tests with others, your company or the whole world.
+Be part of the progress and share your tests with others, your company, or the whole world.

 # Installation